Managing IP Traffic with 'iptables' (with examples)

 Explanation:

-• --source option: Specifies the source IP address for which the rule should be applied.
+• --source: Designates the source IP address to which this rule will apply.

 Use case 4: [A]ppend rule to chain policy for IP considering [p]rotocol and port